-While many Windows machines are now running the latest operating system, Windows 11/10, users having devices with less free disk space may still be struggling with the upgrade process.
+While many Windows machines are now running the latest operating system, Windows 11/10, users with devices with less free disk space may still be struggling with the upgrade process.
 If you are one of the Surface or Tablet users having less free disk space, this write-up may help you.
 In this post, we will see how to upgrade, Surface, Tablets and other devices having less free disk space or small hard drives of size 32 GB or less.

 Upgrade Devices with less free disk space to Windows 11